 Rachel is a BAFTA award-winning filmmaker with extensive short film and TV directing experience.
 She is predominantly interested in writing from a female perspective and is keen on dark comic stories, psychological thrillers and HETV sci-fi concepts.

 Rachel went to Bretton Hall College (Leeds Uni) before completing a MA in Film Direction at the Royal College of Art.
 With BFI early development funding Rachel started her dark comedy SOMEWHERE OUT THERE.
 She attended the Cinesisters BREAKING THROUGH THE LENS at Cannes and she won the Tangerine Entertainment Fellowship with this feature idea for the June 2021 Stowe Story Lab.
 In addition, Rachel is working on her Sci-Fi idea called MAPPED, a popular concept at the Torino Film Lab.
 TFL Extended - TV series, which has been optioned by ie productions in Cardiff.

-Rachel has made thirteen shorts, Many were financed by a range of funders such as LFVDA, UKFC, Film Four and Anglia TV.
-She’s sold her shorts internationally to many TV stations winning numerous awards, such as from Clermont-Ferrand, DepicT, R.T.S, Brest and Encounters Festival.
+Rachel has made thirteen shorts, Many were financed by a range of funders such as LFVDA, UKFC, Film Four, and Anglia TV.
+She’s sold internationally to many TV stations winning numerous awards, such as from Clermont-Ferrand, DepicT, R.T.S, Brest and Encounters Festival.
 She won her BAFTA for the BBC drama OFFSIDE and won another R.T.S for GIRLS IN LOVE.

 Click HERE for home page